Deren-Web-Developement-Projects/Odin-Landing-Page/README.md

 # The Odin Project - Landing Page project

 ## Description
-A single page website created as part of The Odin Project curriculum.
+- A single page website created as part of The Odin Project curriculum.
+- Project is an original creation following submission requirements.
+- Includes mobile view support.

 ## Technologies & Languages
 - HTML